jouellnyc/wpa-ent-mschapv2-bridge/README.md

 2 - Wifi "Monitor" on your desk.
 As an SRE/Staff Engineer, I find it a nice ice breaker, talking point:

 3a - Older Raspberry Pi versions were not straight forward, requiring lots of troubleshooting and research on my part.
-3b - Setting this up Raspberry PI OS Bookworm was a breeze and I quickly followed some tutorials to get it achieved.
-Kudos to the references.
+3b - Bookworm was a breeze - Kudos to the references - I am summarizing the commands here.

 ![Pi Oled](images/pi-oled.png)